Is Denmark Expensive for Travelers? Some Tips to Save Money

 Though prices may be displayed in Euros in many establishments, Danish businesses are not obliged to accept anything other than the official currency.

-Get a travel insurance quote for Denmark
+Get an instant travel insurance quote for Denmark

 Travel Insurance